 In order for loans to be available, governors need to request that the SBA issue an economic injury disaster loan declaration.
-A continually updated list of declared disaster areas can be found here.
 We expect the list to grow as the effects of widespread social distancing continue to be felt across the nation.
 North Carolina’s governor just yesterday requested disaster declaration by the SBA.

 Business owners tend to have a lot of questions about SBA loans, and particularly disaster loans, as they’re not utilized often over the average lifespan of a business.
 In an effort to help our small business clients, we’ve compiled a list of frequently asked questions regarding SBA loans and some advice for proceeding with such a loan.

 What is an SBA-approved Economic Injury Disaster Loan?